twaslowski/grammr/README.md

 - Translation of texts.
 - Literal translations for each word in a text.
 - Morphological analysis of each word in a text.

-Currently, the phrase length for literal translations and morphological analysis is limited to 15 words.
+- Creation of inflections for words.

 The morphological analysis is done using [spaCy](https://spacy.io/), and contains the following information for each word:

 - The part of speech (POS) of a word.
 - The features of a word, including the Case, Number, Gender, Tense, Person, depending on word type,